NEW RULES STARTING AUG 18, 2021

 Health insurance can be purchased here

-Citizens of Ukraine who do not arrive with a negative COVID-19 test must self-isolate and install the Dii Vdoma (Act at Home) mobile app.
+Citizens of Ukraine who do not arrive with a negative COVID-19 test must self-isolate and install the Vdoma (at Home) mobile app.
 Border guards check for the app.
 If you are unable to install the app, you must go to a designated facility for observation

 You have 24 hours after installing the app to arrive at the destination where you plan to self-isolate.
 The app sends push notifications for selfies confirming your location – you have 20 minutes to do so.
 Local police are notified if the photo or geolocation do not match, if the app has been uninstalled, or the phone has been turned off.

-The app is currently available only in Ukrainian.
+The app is available in Ukrainian and English.

-For questions about the Dii Vdoma app contact the Ministry of Digital Transformation of Ukraine.
+For questions about the Vdoma app contact the Ministry of Digital Transformation of Ukraine.

 If you take a COVID-19 PCR test at a certified laboratory in Ukraine and receive a negative result you do not have to continue medical observation / self-isolation.